apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/BROKER-LOAD.md

   - `ORDER BY`

     Tables only for the Unique Key model.
 Used to specify the column in the imported data that represents the Sequence Col. Mainly used to ensure data order when importing.

+  - `PROPERTIES`

+    Specify some parameters of the imported format.
+For example, if the imported file is in `json` format, you can specify parameters such as `json_root`, `jsonpaths`, `fuzzy parse`, etc.

 - `WITH BROKER broker_name`